Top 10 Factors That Affect Gold Prices in Australia

 7. Investment Trends and Speculation

-Investor attitudes and speculation through the market will also have a considerable influence on the pricing of gold.
+Investor attitudes and speculation in the market will also have a considerable influence on the pricing of gold.

 · Gold ETF and Institutional Investors